virotosh/l2sim/README.md

 # Usage
 - one bot auto spawn and train from level 1 to 80
-- Make sure acccessLevel 7
+- Make sure acccessLevel 7 to control sims

 Sim dashboard
 - //sims